NixOS/nixpkgs/doc/hooks/waf.section.md

 If `wafPath` doesn't exist, then `waf.hook` will copy the `waf` provided from Nixpkgs to it.

-### `wafConfigureFlags` {#wafConfigureFlags}

-Controls the flags passed to waf tool during configure phase.

 ### `wafFlags` {#wafFlags}

 Controls the flags passed to waf tool during build and install phases.
+For settings specific to build or install phases, use `buildFlags` or `installFlags` respectively.

 ### `dontAddWafCrossFlags` {#dontAddWafCrossFlags}